Definition of Subprime Mortgage

 The various risks associated with subprime mortgages are as follows:

-- Higher interest rate: The high-interest rate that accompanies a subprime mortgage significantly increases the borrower’s payout over the loan’s life.
+- Higher interest rate: The high-interest rate accompanying a subprime mortgage significantly increases the borrower’s payout over the loan’s life.

-- Larger down payment: Subprime mortgages usually require a higher down payment compared to conventional mortgages, primarily to offset the assumed risk.
+- Larger down payment: Subprime mortgages usually require a higher down payment than conventional mortgages to offset the assumed risk.
 The down payment requirement can go up to 25% and above.

-- Longer term: These loans are offered for an extended period in order to contain the value of monthly payments, but stretching out the loan duration amplifies the impact of higher interest rates.
+- Longer term: These loans are offered for an extended period to contain the value of monthly payments, but stretching out the loan duration amplifies the impact of higher interest rates.

 Key Takeaways